-It is second level eligibility, which is specific and appropriate for appointment to second level ranks under the uniformed service in the jail management and penology, and functionally related services only, except for ranks under the Philippine National Police.
+It is second-level eligibility, which is specific and appropriate for appointment to second-level ranks under the uniformed service in jail management and penology, and functionally related services only, except for ranks under the Philippine National Police.

 The Civil Service Commission uses a highly reliable system to detect cheats.